Amador County, California

 Your boot is rubbing against the pavement, tossing the bike back and forth, manhandling it, working it.
 The sensation of the front tire biting the pavement transmits through the fork.
 You pick your line a long way off, set the gear, fixate on the braking point and listen to the spool of the motor as it builds power.

-At the halfway mark in the turn, you roll the throttle and bite the rear pointing towards the exit point.
+At the halfway mark in the turn, you roll the throttle and bite the rear pointing your chin towards the exit point.

 You lose all sense of time.